crytic/building-secure-contracts/README.md

 - `solc-select install 0.7.0`: to install solc `0.7.0`
 - `solc-select use 0.7.0`: to switch to solc `0.7.0`

-[Building-secure-contracts](https://github.com/crytic/building-secure-contracts) contains additional exercises and guidelines that won't be covered during the Devcon workshop.
+[Building-secure-contracts](https://github.com/crytic/building-secure-contracts) contains additional exercises and guidelines that won't be covered during the EthGathering workshop.